Jorge-Andres-Blanco/Jorge-Andres-Blanco.github.io/README.md

 # Jorge-Andres-Blanco.github.io
 I am a physics student on my senior year, passionate about science in general, from data science to applied physics.
+Motivated to extract meaningful insights from data

 ## Portfolio
 In this repository I publish some of my projects in data analysis and scientific programming